 - You can easily pop them into the toaster to help make breakfast a snap!

-- Add some chocolate into the mix!
+- Add some chocolate to the mix!
 Stir in 2 tablespoons of mini chocolate chips into the batter before adding to the waffle iron.

 - Just serve them with your favorite syrup and toppings, such as chopped pecans or walnuts, add a slab of butter on top, or sprinkle over them with some powdered sugar.